 1. Expertise and Knowledge

-Licensed electricians have the training and experience to handle aluminum wiring safely.
-They understand the unique properties of aluminum and know how to mitigate the associated risks.
+Licensed electricians have the training to handle aluminum wiring safely and know how to reduce risks.

 2. Proper Tools and Materials